Molly Robinson Kelly

 FREN 410.
 Libertés, Égalités, Fraternités.

-Distinguished Teaching Consultant, Lewis and Clark College Teaching Excellence Program, funded through grant from Andrew W. Mellon Foundation.
+Associate Director and Distinguished Teaching Consultant, Lewis and Clark College Teaching Excellence Program (TEP), funded through grant from Andrew W. Mellon Foundation.

 Faculty Advisor to The Pioneer Log, Lewis and Clark College Student Newspaper, 2013-present.